Java .JKS File Creation from .PFX on Weblogic

 -keyfilepass PFXPASSWORD

-9. You should now have two files, new_trust_keystore.jks and new_identity_keystore.jks.
-These files should be ready to be enabled for use with your java based server.
+You now have two files: new_trust_keystore.jks and new_identity_keystore.jks.
+These files are ready to use with your Java-based server.